-4.2.1 Non-random attrition
+4.4.1 Non-random attrition

 The MxFLS survey was quite successful in terms of attrition: 89% of the original respondents from the 2002 baseline were interviewed again in both MxFLS-2 and MxFLS-3.
 The high retention rate, however, does not fully alleviate the concerns of attrition bias if the probability of individuals being reinterviewed in the MxFLS-3 wave is correlated with the exposure to the violence.
-Appendix B.2 shows the increase in homicide rates at the municipality level does not predict the probability of attrition at the household level, and this null effect does not seem to mask heterogeneity based on household characteristics (Table B3).
+Appendix B.2 shows the increase in homicide rates at the municipality level does not predict the probability of attrition at the household level, and this null effect does not seem to mask heterogeneity based on household characteristics.
 To alleviate further concerns, I delve into the potential sources of attrition.
 I find no evidence of the increase in crime affecting the probability of households not responding to the consumption module from which the expenditure data are derived (Table B4).
 Finally, as appointed by Berniell, de la Mata, and Machado (2020), testing for the assumption of marriage stability is important, especially given this paper's interest in bargaining power (section 5).
 Table B5 shows the increase in crime has no effect on the overall probability of being divorced or widowed in MxFLS-3, with the exception of a higher probability of female widows, consistent with the drastic male victimization brought about by the Mexican drug war (see discussion in section 2).

-4.2.2 Selective migration
+4.4.2 Selective migration

 Previous research has found effects of the Mexican drug war on migration behavior (Basu and Pearlman 2017; Orozco-Aleman and Gonzalez-Lozano 2018).
 Appendix B.3 shows the average effect of violence intensity on the probability of migration is not statistically significantly different from zero, but some heterogeneity exists.
 Households with a highly educated husband were more likely to migrate between survey waves in the face of greater violence.
 To deal with the potential selective migration threat, I follow the relevant literature and implement an "intention-to-treat" (ITT) approach (Brown and Velasquez 2017; Brown et al. 2018; Velasquez 2019), which consists of assigning the 2005-2006 households' municipality of residence to both survey waves MxFLS-2 and MxFLS-3.
+This methodology might induce some attenuation bias, but it lessens concerns about the results being biased due to migration responses.
+Robustness checks excluding migrant households from the sample will also be presented.

-This methodology might induce some ln(Exp) (1) ln(Wealth) (2) Has Savings (3) $\sqrt[4]{}$ Savings (4) $\log(\text{Savings})$ (5) $\sqrt[4]{}$ Homicide rate last 12 months -0.009 (0.027) -0.107 (0.123) 0.016 (0.013) $0.160 \\ (0.112)$ $0.131 \\ (0.095)$ Household controls $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Month and year of interview FE $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Household FE $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Outcome variable mean 10.92 10.85 0.13 0.97 0.81 Observations $7,\!430$ 7,430 7,430 6,754 6,754 adj. $R^2$ 0.55 0.23 0.16 0.16 0.15
+ln(Exp) (1) ln(Wealth) (2) Has Savings (3) $\sqrt[4]{}$ Savings (4) log(Savings) (5) $\sqrt[4]{}$ Homicide rate last 12 months -0.009 (0.027) -0.107 (0.123) 0.016 (0.013) 0.160 (0.112) $0.131 \\ (0.095)$ Household controls \checkmark \checkmark \checkmark \checkmark \checkmark Month and year of interview FE \checkmark \checkmark \checkmark \checkmark \checkmark Household FE \checkmark \checkmark \checkmark \checkmark \checkmark Outcome variable mean 10.92 10.85 0.13 0.97 0.81 Observations $7,\!430$ $7,\!430$ $7,\!430$ 6,754 6,754 adj.
+R^2 0.55 0.23 0.16 0.16 0.15

-Table 3: Effect of Homicide Rates on Total Household Expenditure and Wealth
+Table 2: Effect of Homicide Rates on Total Household Expenditure and Wealth